NicoD-SBC/armbian-gamingX86/README.md

 # armbian-gamingX86
 Gaming script for Armbian X86

-This script is written for Armbian Jammy.
+This script is written for Armbian Jammy and Noble.
 Might work on other Debian based distro's, but no support for that

 This can install the following :